 9. Your Arguments Focus On Compromise & Resolution

 ‘Pyar mohabbat mein jhagde toh hote rehte hai’ is such a cliche myth.
 Healthy couples only pick arguments worth discussing and acknowledge that some problems are not worth bringing up.
-All your arguments have the same goal – to resolve it and reach a compromise rather than win or lose fights.
+All your arguments have the same goal – to resolve them and reach a compromise rather than win or lose fights.
 Here, if you know that your partner wants what’s best for you, you listen with empathy and an open heart, even if it means challenging your beliefs and changing yourself.

 10. You Feel An Ease In The Relationship